abhishek-3740/LegalMind/README.md

 ---

-## 🙏 Model Attribution
+## 🙏 Team & Model Attribution

-The risk-classification ensemble is **not trained in this repository**.
-It is integrated from Hugging Face:

-> **[`Nikhil-AI-Labs/legal-contract-classifier-best`](https://huggingface.co/Nikhil-AI-Labs/legal-contract-classifier-best)** — a fine-tuned Legal-BERT + DeBERTa-v3 ensemble (97.74% accuracy as reported by its authors).
-All credit for model training and evaluation belongs to its authors.
+This is a two-person project.
+The risk-classification ensemble was **trained and evaluated by my teammate Nikhil** — a fine-tuned Legal-BERT + DeBERTa-v3 ensemble (97.74% accuracy).
+Credit for model training belongs to him.

-Everything around the model — OCR ingestion, chunking, embeddings, FAISS retrieval, the FastAPI service layer, async job management, and Supabase persistence — is built here.
+My contribution is everything around the model — OCR ingestion, chunking, embeddings, FAISS retrieval, the FastAPI service layer, async job management, Supabase persistence with row-level security, and the frontend.

 ---